John-Rood/VectorVault/README.md

 `vectorvault` takes inspiration from LangChain and integrates their most popular chat features and LLM tools.
 However, by combining vector databases with OpenAI's chat into one single package, `vectorvault` is able to hide most of the complexity, making it simple to build custom chat experiences.
 The main value of the `vectorvault` package is how few lines of code you'll need to write to create the expirience you're goign for.
 It's much simpler and easier to use ChatGPT with the `vectorvault` package than OpenAI's default package.
 Customize what ChatGPT says by adding the kind of things you want it to say to the Vault.
 When you call the `get_chat()` function with "get_context=True", whatever you have added to the Vault will be the way ChatGPT sounds.
 Check out [PhilosophyGPT](https://philbrosophy.web.app) for an example of this (which was made using Vector Vault).

+Make custom agents, business service agents, game characters, bots with personalities, bots with special knowledge or domain experts.
+Even use our "tools" to create AI smart automation in code.
+The possibilities are only limited by your imagination.

 Check out the tutorials in the Examples folder.
 You will need an api key in order to access the Vault Cloud.
 If you don't already have one, you can sign up for a free account at [VectorVault.io](https://vectorvault.io).
 While the service is paid for production usage, the first tier is free, and the following tiers are very affordable.

 <br>